mminhaz93/GitOverview/README.md

 git commit -m "commit message" - gets ready to commit changes with message

 git push - pushes the changes

+** git reset --hard HEAD - don't use unless you want to discard all your current changes (tracked files)

 git clean -df - will remove all changed files
           -d: Remove untracked directories in addition to untracked files